poingstudios/godot-admob-android/README.md

 - Extract the content in ```ios-template-v{{ your_godot_version }}.zip``` into ```res://ios/plugins``` directory on your Godot project
 - Extract the content in ```googlemobileadssdkios.zip``` into ```res://ios/plugins/admob/lib```, will be like this:
 - ![Folder Structure](https://i.imgur.com/Xdj8yqV.png)
-- Export the project enabling the AdMob Plugin:
+- Export the project enabling the `AdMob Plugin`:
 - ![Export Project](https://i.imgur.com/4Zm3sjp.png)
 - Into your Xcode Project: [Update your GAMENAME-Info.plist file](https://developers.google.com/admob/ios/quick-start#update_your_infoplist), on GADApplicationIdentifier key with a string value of your [AdMob app ID](https://support.google.com/admob/answer/7356431):
 ![plist](https://i.imgur.com/1tcKXx5.png)